rch16/SmartCrutch/README.md

 ## Building the Mobile App

 To build the mobiles app requires the latest version of Android Studio.
-When importing the project use the gradle build in SmartCrutch/App/HCR_App/ directory.
+When importing the project, use the gradle build in SmartCrutch/App/HCR_App/ directory.

 This application requires, Android SDK Platform 28 and at least Android 9 to run on the target device.
-The install the app on a mobile devices run the command.
+To install the app on a mobile devices, run the command.

     gradlew assembleDebug